-- 3) Committed fund balance Includes amounts that can only be used for the specific purposes pursuant to constraints imposed by formal action of the school districts highest level of decision making authority, i.e., the Board of Education.
-The School District has no committed fund balances as of June 30, 2020. - 4) Assigned fund balance Includes amounts that are constrained by the school district's intent to be used for specific purposes, but are neither restricted nor committed.
-All encumbrances of the General fund are classified as Assigned Fund Balance in the General Fund.
+- 3) Committed fund balance Includes amounts that can only be used for the specific purposes pursuant to constraints imposed by formal action of the school districts highest level of decision-making authority, i.e., the Board of Education.
+The School District has no committed fund balances as of June 30, 2021. - 4) Assigned fund balance Includes amounts that are constrained by the school district's intent to be used for specific purposes but are neither restricted nor committed.